airtai/fastagency/docs/docs/en/getting-started/index.md

 === "env + pip"

-    To get started, you need to install FastAgency.
-You can do this using `pip`, Python's package installer.
-Choose the installation command based on the interface you want to use:

-    !!! warning "check this"
+    1. To install FastAgency, you will need `pip`, Python’s package installer.
+We will use a virtual environment to manage dependencies.
+Execute the following commands to create and activate a virtual environment:

         ```console
         python3.12 -m venv .venv
         source .venv/bin/activate
         ```

+    2. Install FastAgency using the following command, based on the interface you want to use:

         === "Console"
             ```console
             pip install "fastagency[autogen]"
             ```

-        This command installs FastAgency with support for the Console interface and AutoGen framework.
+            This command installs FastAgency with support for the Console interface and the AutoGen framework.

         === "Mesop"
             ```console
             pip install "fastagency[autogen,mesop]"
             ```

             This command installs FastAgency with support for both the Console and Mesop interfaces for AutoGen workflows.

         === "FastAPI + Mesop"
             ```console
             pip install "fastagency[autogen,mesop,fastapi,server]"
             ```

-        This command installs FastAgency with support for both the Console and Mesop interfaces for AutoGen workflows, but with FastAPI both serving input requests and running workflows.
+            This command installs FastAgency with support for both the Console and Mesop interfaces for AutoGen workflows, with FastAPI handling input requests and workflow execution.

         === "NATS + FastAPI + Mesop"
             ```console
             pip install "fastagency[autogen,mesop,fastapi,server,nats]"
             ```

-        This command installs FastAgency with support for both the Console and Mesop interfaces for AutoGen workflows, but with FastAPI serving input requests and independent workers communicating over NATS.io protocol running workflows.
-This is the most scable setup and recommended way of running large workloads in production.
+            This command installs FastAgency with support for both the Console and Mesop interfaces for AutoGen workflows, with FastAPI serving input and independent workers communicating over the NATS.io protocol workflows.
+This is the most scable setup, recommended for large production workloads.

 -----